 "Funny Aneurysm" Moment: In "Thinking Cap Trap", the Chipmunks and Dave appear on a game show.
 When asked to identify the Bronx Bombers, one of their opponents said they were a New York terrorist group instead of the New York Yankees.
 This lost its hilarity for obvious reasons after 9/11.

 Growing the Beard: Many credit the 80s series as the height of the franchise, largely for introducing the Chipettes, developing the contemporary designs of the Chipmunks as well as Simon and Theodore's individual personalities.
 Their stilted speech was also gradually fazed out during the run of the 80s series, making them much better at delivering gags.

 Seasonal Rot: During the DiC era of the series, the stories, as well as the overall production, slowly, yet steadily, grew weaker and weaker, compared to the quality of the earlier, Ruby-Spears era.

-The first movie didn't do very well with the critics in the first place, but at least some of them liked it.
+Seriously, people had nicer things to say about Transformers: Revenge of the Fallen.
+For the first movie, it didn't do very well with the critics in the first place, but at least some of them liked it.
 The reaction was the same for the sequel.
-But by the time the third one came out, it became almost unanimous that the series had outstayed its welcome.

 The Chipmunks attempting to cover up what's happened to Dave's aunt by stating she's taken up pole-dancing.

-We're Still Relevant, Dammit: The Squeakquel, which saw the Chipmunks attending high school (and behaving as such), singing mostly modern pop tunes, and spouting lines from such films as "Silence Of The Lambs" It ultimately wound up crossing over with...
+We're Still Relevant, Dammit!: The second movie saw the Chipmunks attending high school (and behaving as such), singing mostly modern pop tunes, and spouting lines from such films as "Silence Of The Lambs".

 Just Justin?
 What about all the chipmunks?